Chapter 4.4 – Port Labor

 D. Qualitative aspects of labor performance

-The performance dimensions of labor productivity and cost efficiency are affected by the more qualitative aspects of labor flexibility and service reliability, quality, and dependability.
+The performance dimensions of labor productivity and cost efficiency are influenced by the more qualitative aspects of labor flexibility and service reliability, quality, and dependability.
 Low service reliability, quality, and dependability (i.e. the quality of being counted on or relied upon) of dock workers expose terminal operators and the wider maritime and logistics community to all sorts of indirect and unanticipated costs.
 It can negatively affect productivity and cost recovery targets:

-• Service quality is partly reflected in damage-free terminal operations.
-Cargo damage incidents at the terminal can result in an interruption of normal operations and generate costs for the cargo owner.
-A high incidence of damage cases might point to a lack of training or a low commitment of the dockworker (i.e. the absence of a ‘we care’ attitude).
+• Service quality.
+Partly reflected in damage-free terminal operations.
+Cargo damage incidents at the terminal can result in disruptions to normal operations and generate costs for the cargo owner.
+A high incidence of damage cases may indicate a lack of training or a low level of commitment among dockworkers.
+Lower service quality can also result from operational inefficiencies caused by a lack of communication between the vessel and the terminal, equipment breakdowns, or the late receipt of load plans.
+These will ultimately affect cost efficiency and labor productivity.

-Next to service reliability, quality, and dependability concerns, there are the needs of terminal operators in terms of labor flexibility which takes several forms:
+Next to service reliability, quality, and dependability concerns, there are the needs of terminal operators in terms of labor flexibility, which takes several forms:

 E. Legal and social conditions and state of technology